|Front Office Biographies|

 In the community, Hall has positioned the D-backs as one of the largest philanthropic entities in the Valley.
-In 2012, the Arizona Diamondbacks Foundation and the D-backs' organization surpassed the $30 million mark in charitable giving since their inception in 1998, including more than $19 million in the past seven years under Hall's direction.
+In 2013, the Arizona Diamondbacks Foundation and the D-backs' organization surpassed the $37 million mark in charitable giving since their inception in 1998, including more than $25 million in the past eight years under Hall's direction.
 During the 2013 Yarnell Hill fire, the D-backs were able to give back more than $700,000 on behalf of their fans to the families of the 19 firefighters who lost their lives.
-In 2008, Hall established the Michael Wogan Season Ticket Scholarship Program, a first-of-its-kind program for fans or existing season ticket holders who may have experienced a change in circumstances, resulting in a total of 98 families being given full season tickets worth a combined total value of more than $600,000 since 2008.
+In 2008, Hall established the Michael Wogan Season Ticket Scholarship Program, a first-of-its-kind program for fans or existing season ticket holders who may have experienced a change in circumstances, providing families with more than 340 full season tickets for a value of more than $600,000 since its inception.

-The D-backs' payroll in 2013 will be its highest since 2002, yet during the last eight years the team has eliminated more than $175 million of debt through equity and debt restructures, putting the franchise on sound financial ground for years to come.
+The D-backs' payroll in 2014 will be its highest since 2002, yet during the last nine years the team has eliminated more than $180 million of debt through equity and debt restructures, putting the franchise on sound financial ground for years to come.

-The success of the franchise both on and off the field during Hall's tenure has led to numerous awards and honors, including ESPN the Magazine tabbing the D-backs as the top National League franchise, second overall in baseball and 10th in professional sports in the publication's Ultimate Standings, which is based on eight categories on and off the field.
-Additional recent awards include the Arizona Business Leadership Award (2012), "Organization of the Year" (2011) and the DREAMR award (2012) by the Downtown Phoenix Partnership, "Most Admired Company" and "top leadership" by AZBusiness Magazine (2011).
-In 2010, the D-backs were given the inaugural United Nations NGO Positive Peace Award, which named the D-backs the most positive team in the world and is viewed as a 21st century peace prize.
+The organization continues to rack up awards and honors under Hall's leadership, including the Greater Phoenix Chamber of Commerce IMPACT Award - Community Champion (2013), Arizona's Corporate Excellence Community Impact Award (2013), City of Phoenix Equal Opportunity Department - Excellence Award (2013), Arizona Business Leadership Award (2012), "Organization of the Year" (2011) and the DREAMR award (2012) by the Downtown Phoenix Partnership, "Most Admired Company" and "top leadership" by AZBusiness Magazine (2011).
+In 2010, the D-backs were given the inaugural United Nations NGO Positive Peace Award, which named the D-backs the most positive team in the world.
 The award honors and recognizes organizations positively impacting their communities through corporate responsibility.

 Hall's vision to further establish the organization as a sports industry leader while spurring economic development and impact throughout the Valley came to fruition in 2011, as the team hosted the Major League Baseball All-Star Game at Chase Field for the first time ever, creating an economic impact of more than $67 million.
 Hall's persistence in convincing MLB to award the Midsummer Classic to the D-backs allowed Chase Field and downtown Phoenix to be showcased in more than 100 million homes across the world, while working diligently with city leaders, politicians and officials to ensure that fans had the finest All-Star Game experience.

 The unveiling of Salt River Fields at Talking Stick, the D-backs 140-acre Spring Training facility shared with the Colorado Rockies on Salt River Indian Community land near Scottsdale, Ariz. that Hall negotiated and designed, has greatly added to the already $350 million of economic impact for the Valley associated with Spring Training each year.
 In both 2011 and 2012, the D-backs set a franchise record for Spring Training attendance while the two clubs set an all-time Major League record for combined attendance at a single Spring Training facility.
-Salt River Fields was the first professional sports training facility in the U.S. to be built on tribal land and was privately funded without the use of any taxpayer dollars.
+Salt River Fields was the first pro sports training facility in the U.S. to be built on tribal land and was privately funded without the use of any taxpayer dollars.
 The complex received LEED-Gold certification from the U.S. Green Building Council in 2011, the first venue of its kind to achieve this designation.

-Hall, who serves on MLB's diversity committee, and the Commissioner's on-field diversity task force gives numerous keynote speeches to various groups or conventions throughout the country about his unique vision on leadership, customer service and culture.
-He has spoken to U.S. Air Force Academy cadets at the annual National Leadership and Character Symposium in Colorado Springs.
+Hall, who serves on MLB's diversity committee and the Commissioner's on-field diversity task force, gives numerous keynote speeches to various groups or conventions throughout the country about his unique vision on leadership, customer service and culture.
+He has spoken to U.S. Air Force Academy cadets at the annual National Leadership and Character Symposium.
 He donates all speaking engagement fees back to the Arizona Diamondbacks Foundation and other local non-profit organizations he supports.

-A native of Los Angeles, Hall originally joined the D-backs in May 2005 as Senior Vice President, Communications and served in numerous capacities prior to being named president in September 2006 and adding the title of CEO in January 2009.
-Prior to joining the D-backs, Hall made a brief stop as Senior Vice President, Corporate Communications for KB Home, a Fortune 500 company based in Los Angeles, where he increased the brand awareness of the nation's fifth-largest homebuilder.
+A native of Los Angeles, Hall joined the D-backs in May 2005 as Senior Vice President, Communications and served in numerous capacities prior to being named president in September 2006 and adding the title of CEO in January 2009.
+Prior to joining the D-backs, Hall made a brief stop as Senior Vice President, Corporate Communications for a Fortune 500 company based in Los Angeles, where he increased brand awareness.
 He spent parts of 12 seasons with the Los Angeles Dodgers, joining the organization's Single-A Florida State League affiliate in Vero Beach, Fla. as an intern in 1992 and departing as the club's Senior Vice President, Communications in 2004.
 In between, he served key roles during three ownership changes with the Dodgers and was recognized for reuniting Fernando Valenzuela with the organization after hiring him as a color analyst for the team's Spanish radio broadcasts in 2003.

 Hall stepped outside of baseball for employment during the 1999 season, as he hosted a three-hour morning talk show on the Dodgers' flagship station (XTRA 1150 AM) and served as host of the "Dodger Game Day" pre-game radio show when the team played at Dodger Stadium.
 He also had a stint in front of the camera as a weekend sports anchor at KNBC-TV (Ch.
 4) in Los Angeles.

 His philanthropic efforts led to Hall being named the APS Peacemaker Award at Valle del Sol's Profiles of Success, the Bill Shover Leadership Award from United Blood Services and the prestigious Phoenix Award by the Phoenix Chapter of the Public Relations Society of America (PRSA) in 2013.
-He was the inaugural recipient of the Goldwater Community Service Award in 2012 by the active 20-30 club of Phoenix.
+He was the inaugural recipient of the Goldwater Community Service Award in 2012 by the Active 20-30 Club of Phoenix.
 In 2007, he was named to the Phoenix Business Journal's "Forty Under 40" class, was the recipient of the "Community Lifeline Award" from Teen Lifeline and was named the Phoenix Father's Day Council "Father of the Year" to benefit the American Diabetes Association.
 The SportsBusiness Journal added him to its prestigious "Forty Under 40" class in 2008.
 The Phoenix Business Journal also named Hall to its inaugural list of "Most Admired CEOs" in 2009.
 Hall is also a member of the ASU W.P.
 Carey School of Business "Dean's Council of 100," Young Presidents' Organization and the Thunderbirds.